oxcompsoc/learntocode/session2/Notes.md

   **********
   ```

-Once you've done this with only loops, consider: is there a good place to use string "multiplication" and string "addition"?
+Once you've done this with loops, consider: is there a good place to use string "multiplication" and string "addition"?
 It may be useful to read the following code and predict its result:

 ```python